rafoolin/visual-tracking-with-fcnt/README.md

 ## 🚀 Run Tracker

-Once the config file is set, run the tracker:
+Once the config file is set, you can also run the tracker as follow:

 ```
 python run.py --config configs/config.yaml